chichiwang/notes/languages/javascript/you-dont-know-js/02-scope-and-closures/04/README.md

 ```

 Just as with the main JavaScript program: `var` and `function` declared variables at the top-most scope create mirrored properties on the global object (`self`) where block-scoped declarations (`let`, `const`) do not.

+#### Developer Tools Console/REPL
+Developer tools process JavaScript code but are not a completely specification-adherent JavaScript environment - they will lean in favor of being developer friendly (developer experience, DX).
+There are observable differences in code behavior between running a snippet in a developer environment versus processing a full JavaScript program (ex: error conditions may be relaxed and not displayed in a developer tool).

+In regards to scope, observable differences may include:
+* The behavior of the global scope.
+* Hoising
+* Block-scoping declarators (`let`/`const`) when used in the outer-most scope.

+Statements entered into the outer-most scope in a console/REPL may seem to be processed in the actual global scope but this is not entirely true.
+These tools typically emulate the global scope position to an extent, without strict adherence.
+Given that these tools prioritize developer experience, at times observed behavior may deviate from the JavaScript specification.

+Developer tools are not suitable environments to determine/verify explicit and nuanced behaviors of an actual JavaScript program context.

 [▲ Return to Sections](#sections)